donmor/Tiddloid/Readme.md

 * TiddlyWiki detection
 * Saving TiddlyWikis to local files by clicking the Save button
 * Backup system that compatible with TiddlyDesktop, the desktop TiddlyWiki saver
+* Creating shortcuts to existing wiki on desktop

 ### License